 Where ‘must’ is used, this indicates that there is a statutory requirement.
 ‘May’ indicates that action could be taken, but it is not a requirement to do so.
 Where ‘should’ is used it indicates that something is not a legal requirement, however, note the section on ‘Legal duties and powers of the ICP’ which is relevant to the statutory components of this guidance.

 Annex B contains a glossary of terms commonly used in this document.

-Legal duties and powers of the integrated care partnership
+Legal duties and powers of the ICP

 Legal duties and powers - where to find more information in this guidance